 Sushi has set Zagreb on wasabi-flavoured fire.
 The raw Japanese dish is fast becoming the city's favourite world food, and with sushi restaurants springing up all over the place, you can find some exquisite offerings.
 From 5-star sashimi spots to quick nigiri joints, here are the best sushi restaurants in Zagreb.

 The first sushi restaurant in Croatia, Takenoko is still one of the very few Asian restaurants in town worth experimenting with – and although it will set you back a wad of kunas it is usually well worth it.
-Set on the ground floor of the Kaptol Centar mall, accessed from Medvedgradska, it’s a swirl of mellow mood music mixed with the soft sound of chefs chopping behind a central cooking station.
+It’s a swirl of mellow mood music mixed with the soft sound of chefs chopping behind a central cooking station.
 Leafy plants sit in tall vases around heavy wooden tables below track lighting.
 Try the Tokyo platter: 11 nori makis (tuna and salmon) and seven nigiris.
 There’s a handsome choice of wok-fried dishes and some truly inventive exercises in east-west fusion, with fish, chicken and veal dressed in exotic spice combinations.

 Manzoku Sushi, which opened in 2008, gets the honourable title of Zagreb's first sushi bar.
 Eight years later, they still seem to have the edge; especially for those yet to experience Japanese culinary culture, there's sometihng of a novelty to watching the chefs roll your sushi right in front of you.
 Dishes are served in artful arrangements with decorative relishes.
 You can also get a bowl of ramen from 43 kn, and, with sushi boards at the 60 kn mark, that makes Manzoku excellent value for money.